Stv-devl/Wikipedia-APY---FR/README.md

-# Udemy - 20 javascript projects - Wikipedia apy App
+# Udemy - 20 javascript projects - Wikipedia apI App

-This is a solution to the [Wikipedia apy App from Udemy](https://www.udemy.com/course/20-projets-en-javascript/).
+This is a solution to the [Wikipedia api App from Udemy](https://www.udemy.com/course/20-projets-en-javascript/).

 ## Table of contents